Steja715/Steja715/README.md

 ---

 ### 🚀 About Me
 I hold a **Master's in International Health** and am currently specializing in **Data Analytics**.
 My goal is to leverage data to improve healthcare outcomes and operational efficiency.
-I am currently upskilling in **Python, SQL, and Power BI** through the Career247 program.
+I am currently upskilling in **Python, SQL, and Power BI.

 - 🔭 I’m currently working on: **Health Data Visualization Capstones**
 - 🌱 I’m learning: **Advanced SQL Queries & Tableau Dashboarding**